Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 ## Future Plans
 - Have Boss variants drop their Boss item based off Chance.
+- Move the Custom Variants code to it's own class instead of being in the main class.

+## Contacting
+In case you need to contact me regarding a Bug, please create an issue in the Github's Issue Tracker found [Here](https://github.com/Nebby1999/MonsterVariantsPlus/issues)
+I also hang out in the Official [Risk of Rain 2 Modding](https://discord.gg/5MbXZvd) Discord server under the name of "Nebby" in case you want to contact me for other purposes, such as suggestions or feedback.
+I Always appreciate any kind of feedback.
 ## Changelog
+'1.2.4' Variant Rebalance Update
+- Changed the Mosquito Wisp.
+	-- Common Tier -> Uncommon	Tier
+	-- 30% Spawn Chance -> 7% Spawn Chance
+	-- 1000% Attack Speed -> 500% Attack Speed
+	-- Now Spawns with 5 Alien Heads, causing it's Attack cooldown to be 1 second instead of 4.
+- Changed the Steel Contraption.
+	-- 150% Size -> 100% Size
+	-- 150% Health -> 175% Health
+	-- 50% Attack Speed -> 75% Attack Speed
+	-- Removal of Size was because it caused problems with the Contraption's Aiming, Expect another easy way to differentiate them in the future.
+- Changed the Vampiric Templar
+	-- 90% Damage -> 50% Damage
+	-- Replaced 5 Tri-Tip Daggers with 10 Lensmarker Glasses (Effective Damage is the same as a regular Templar.)
+	-- Replaced 10 Leeching Seeds with 20 Harvester Scythes (4.4HP+ per hit)

 '1.2.3'
--Now Ships with this version instead of 1.2.1.
+- Now Ships with this version instead of 1.2.1.
--Added a missing Semi-Colon in Config Loader that caused the mod to not compile, whoops.
+- Added a missing Semi-Colon in Config Loader that caused the mod to not compile, whoops.

-'1.2.2'
+'1.2.2' Vampiric Templar Update
--Increased the spawn chance of a mosquito wisp to 30%
+- Increased the spawn chance of a mosquito wisp to 30%
 -  Added Vampiric Templar Variant
-- Slightly Buffed Mosquito Wisps, so theyre more annoying (as a mosquito should be) 200% Movement Speed -> 500% Movement Speed
+-  Slightly Buffed Mosquito Wisps, so theyre more annoying (as a mosquito should be) -- 200% Movement Speed -> 500% Movement Speed
-	200% Attack Speed -> 1000% Attack Speed
+	-- 200% Attack Speed -> 1000% Attack Speed
-	100% Damage -> 110% Damage
+	-- 100% Damage -> 110% Damage

 '1.2.1'
 - Added spawn chances to the Readme file.

-'1.2.0'
+'1.2.0' Custom Variants Update
 - Added 3 New Variants.
 - Steel Contraption.
 - Mosquito Wisp.